section-engineering-education/engineering-education/content/articles/predictive-mean-matching/index.md

 - Visualize missing dataset using given plot functions.

 ### Installing and loading packages in R
-For our first step in this tutorial, we need to install and load packages that we will be using for our imputation and visualizing data. let's have the following packages installed;`VIM`,`mice`,`ggplot2`,we will use some functions in them.
+For our first step in this tutorial, we need to install and load packages, which we will use for our imputation and visualizing data.
+Let's have the following packages installed; `VIM`, `mice`, `ggplot2`, we will use some functions in them.

 ### Predictive mean matching and the use case
-Predictive Mean Matching(PMM) is a technique of imputation that estimates the likely values of missing data by matching to the observed values/data.
-This can be carried out either by singular imputation or multiple imputation.
+Predictive Mean Matching (PMM) is a technique of imputation that estimates the likely values of missing data by matching to the observed values/data.
+This can be carried out either by singular imputations or multiple imputations.

 ### Singular imputation
 Let's call a dataset found in the VIM package called `nhanes`.